Accessibility for the Scottish Letting Agent Register

 Compliance status

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.
-The non-compliances are listed below.
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.2 (opens in new tab) AA standard, due to the non-compliances listed below.

 Non-accessible content